DHZ68/JointEDI/README.md

 ## Introduction

-This project aims to create a unified generative framework to solve the problem of euphemism detection and euphemism identification in multiple languages.
+This project aims to create a unified generative framework to solve the problem of euphemism detection and euphemism identification in bilingual languages.

 ## Requirements